 Wooden windows can last up to 20 years or more if they are maintained well and re-painted frequently to avoid contact with moisture.

-The new designs and materials of PVCu windows tend to make the place more attractive, quieter and are less expensive, as compared to the timber windows.
+The new designs and materials of PVCu windows tend to make the place more attractive, and quieter and are less expensive, as compared to timber windows.
 It is also an expensive option to consider, with plenty of beneficial features.

 Windows with a good style and design can be an added benefit to the overall appearance of the home.
 For example; if you are planning to design a contemporary or a one-level building, vertical and narrow windows are a great option.
 While the same design will tend to appear odd in an old cottage with stone walls.

-While you are trying to renovate an old house, there are many types of windows that you cannot put as it destroys the look of the house.
+While you are trying to renovate an old house, there are many types of windows that you cannot put in as it destroys the look of the house.
 There are designs that manufacturers can possibly replicate to a certain extent, but we cannot expect to have wooden grain replaced with PVCu and still look the same.

-The common comparison done by shoppers these days are between a PVCu window and a timber window.
+The common comparison done by shoppers these days is between a PVCu window and a timber window.
 A PVCu window also known as PVCu window is the cheapest of the lot and it can be easily maintained.
 But it does not look that good, while it reduces the value of old homes and can be difficult to repair when damaged.

 9. Maintaining the PVCu Windows